michaelangelesz/Memory-Albums/README.md

-# Memory-Albums
+## Memory-Albums
-Milestone Project 1
+# Milestone Project 1

 Memory was a favorite game when I was a kid, so it has been fun recreating it.

 The theme of this game is music albums!
 I relish any opportunity to share my favorites.

+Please enjoy my game!
+It is fun to look at.

 ## Album cover art citations: